 Changing the Hostname on Ubuntu Server

 Before we configure Postfix MTA, let’s adjust our hostname to reflect the correct domain name in our outgoing internal email.

-Setting up a hostname is really important if you’re using a custom domain for emailing.
+Setting up a hostname is crucial if you’re using a custom domain for emailing.
 The hostname helps in proper mailing address.

-One of the easiest and reliable solutions that I recommend is using G Suite to have a business email address, for example: [email protected].
-You can also get a 20% discount on sign up using this G Suite coupon code.
+One of the most accessible and reliable solutions I recommend is using G Suite to have a business email address, for example: [email protected].
+You can also get a 20% discount on signing up using this Google Workspace coupon code.